Keeping things going when the user leaves

 }

-instance is first placed into the in-memory store before being saved into User Defaults
+instance is stored into the in-memory store - The

 objects need to be cleaned away: